mathusanm6/DW-Project-ExtractTransformLoad/report.md

 - Handle game features including timestamp to date and genre_id list to genre table
 - Retrieve genre type of games from IGDB v4 with requests query
 - Retrieving numbers of concurrent players from steam with requests query
-- Saving datas as csv files in local data repository
+- Saving data as csv files in local data repository

 #### Transform Phase
 In this part, we are going to aggregate all of our data table in one with pandas and build some features with numpy.